marco262/my_wiki/data/onednd/class/monk.md

 Your physical and mental discipline grant you proficiency in all saving throws.

-Additionally, whenever you make a saving throw and fail, you can spend 1 Discipline Point to reroll it and take the second result.
+Additionally, whenever you make a saving throw and fail, you can spend 1 Ki Point to reroll it and take the second result.

 ### Level 15: Perfect Discipline

-When you roll Initiative and have 3 Discipline Points or fewer, you regain expended Discipline Points until you have 4.
+When you roll Initiative and have 3 Ki Points or fewer, you regain expended Ki Points until you have 4.

 ### Level 18: Superior Defense

-At the start of your turn, you can spend 3 Discipline Points to perfectly bolster yourself against harm for 1 minute or until you have the Incapacitated condition.
+At the start of your turn, you can spend 3 Ki Points to perfectly bolster yourself against harm for 1 minute or until you have the Incapacitated condition.
 During that time, you have resistance to all damage except Force damage.

 ### Level 20: Body And Mind